zeux/meshoptimizer/js/README.md

 - `'Sparse'` improves simplification performance assuming input indices are a sparse subset of the mesh.
 This can be useful when simplifying small mesh subsets independently.
 For consistency, it is recommended to use absolute errors when sparse simplification is desired.
 - `'Prune'` allows removal of isolated components regardless of the topological restrictions inside the component.
 This is generally recommended for full-mesh simplification as it can improve quality and reduce triangle count; note that with this option, triangles connected to locked vertices may be removed as part of their component.
 - `'Regularize'` produces more regular triangle sizes and shapes during simplification, at some cost to geometric quality.
 This can improve geometric quality under deformation such as skinning. `'RegularizeLight'` can be used instead for a smaller regularization factor, reducing the impact on geometric quality.
+- `'Permissive'` allows collapses across attribute discontinuities, except for vertices that are tagged with `2` via `vertex_lock`.

 In addition to the `Prune` flag, you can explicitly prune isolated components under a target threshold by calling the `simplifyPrune` function: